victor-gp/lucario-vscode-theme/README.md

 ![A VS Code window showing how pretty Lucario Theme looks.](./assets/preview.png)

-Three reasons to use this:
+Some reasons to use this:

 - a darkish theme that prevents eye strain while providing enough contrast for a well-lit room
 - committed to provide good syntax highlighting for many languages (not just Python and JavaScript 🙊)